Drivers Permits in MichiganPage Overview

 Your parent or legal guardian must certify that you completed these hours.
 You may download the Michigan Driving Skills Study Guide (Form SOS-360) that contains a log to record your hours.

-If your learner's license is damaged, lost or stolen:
+If your learner's permit is damaged, lost or stolen:

 - Go to a SOS branch office.